 All college services as well as instructional and other physical facilities are readily accessible to individuals with disabilities.
-In addition, the Van Wylen Library features a well-equipped center for technological and instructional aids for students with visual and print impairments.
-Prospective and current students with disabilities may contact the Office of Disability Services to explore their needs.
+Prospective and current students with disabilities may contact the Office of Disability Services to explore their needs and Hope's ability to accommodate them.
 The office is located on the first floor of the DeWitt Center.